Casual Yet Refined

-Knowing what we don’t know today, and if we could do over again, we would go back and enroll in those Calculus classes.6 But we can’t, because what are the chances of our being able to build a time-machine if we can’t even make Mexican-inspired egg, bacon and hash-brown wraps on Saturdays and Sundays?
+Knowing what we don’t know today, and if we could do it over again, we would go back and enroll in those Calculus classes.
+6 But we can’t, because what are the chances of our being able to build a time machine if we can’t even make Mexican-inspired egg, bacon, and hash-brown wraps on Saturdays and Sundays?
 The good news is, our kids are all smarter than we are, and will be enrolling in STEM classes.

 Help is on the way.

 In the meantime, please enjoy our breakfast burritos M-F until the next generation of Marcovici’s can acquire the higher-math skills they will need to bring you burritos on the weekends.

 If you have any more questions about this, please e-mail us at firstname.lastname@example.org

 1. Combine that with our having to work at Eleni’s – sometimes during school! – and the Jack’s Brothers combined GPA of 2.75 is actually quite an achievement.

 2. He came oh so close, missing only the ability to play keyboards and sing but nailing that quintessential Rhodian look that said “I give you the evolving hairstyles of Cheryl Ladd, eyeliner applied by blind preschoolers, and shirts buttoned to my Adam’s apple, all cloaked in an aggressive nonchalance.”